edibotopic/edibotopic-website/content/notes/ambiguity.md

 such cases, which one is "obvious"?

-Nonetheless, these aphorisms strike many Python developers as reasonable and they are better understood as general principles that warrant reflection.
+Nonetheless, these aphorisms strike many Python developers as reasonable and they are best understood as general principles that warrant reflection.

 > Aphorisms provoke debate; they don’t promote dogma.
 > Though they’re short, aphorisms spur considered reflection, not Pavlovian partisanship [^5].